When it comes to iconic logos, you can probably come up with some right off the top of your head. If you can’t, here are a few to help you out:

 Choosing whether to use type, and how much, and where, is all about the aesthetics and how much extra information you want the logo to contain.

-You can also have the typeface reflect the icon, augment the tone of the icon, or even work towards explaining the icon or symbol that you have chosen to use.
+Unlike text logos, you can also have the typeface reflect the icon, augment the tone of the icon, or even work towards explaining the icon or symbol that you have chosen to use.
 Sometimes, a logo choice isn’t entirely understandable until the audience puts the company name together with the icon, and the complete picture is achieved.

 Some thought and care should go into the choice of font, of course.
 If you have a font established for your business, such as in marketing or on signage, that’s a good place to start.
 Again, your choice of font can say a lot about the business.
 Loopy, complicated fonts can be a difficult choice for a logo, but plain, stylized fonts are easily recognizable, easy to read, and on trend.